manos-dotfiles/nvim/readme.md

 ## To Do
 - Extend Keybinds for all plugins
-- Add setup for latex
+- Add snipets for latex
 - Search Telescope
 - Edit Readme
 - Edit lualine